SubhadityaMukherjee/AI-knowledge-base/docs/articles/Scalar/Building a GAN from scratch.md

 ### Heuristic loss
 Another aspect of knowing how to make a Generative Adversarial Network is understanding heuristics.
 These heuristics are not part of any network directly but are training guidelines that work for most GANs.
 (Any GAN created before 2016, at least.)
 We can use these heuristics to ensure stable reductions in the loss landscape, which is key to training a Generative Adversarial Network well.
-- If the network has any pooling layers, they can be replaced with Strided convolutions in the Discriminator and fractionally Strided convolutions in the Generator.
+- If the network has any pooling layers, they can be replaced with [[../../Strided|Strided]] convolutions in the Discriminator and fractionally [[../../Strided|Strided]] convolutions in the Generator.
 - We can use Batch Normalization layers in the Generator and the Discriminator.
 - If the architecture is deep, we should remove FC layers for better performance.
 - As for activations, the ReLU activation should be used for all the layers.
 The only exception is the output layer, where a TanH activation should be used.